kibi-network/Kixt/-/Charset/index.md

 Binary codepoints may have single spaces between their digits.

-Integer values are expressed as hexadecimal numbers from `0`–`FFFF`, with no leading zeros.
+Integer values are expressed as hexadecimal numbers from `0`–`FFFF`, with no more than four digits (including leading zeroes).

 ### 3.4 Comment
 {: id="definition.comment"}